linuxdeepin/deepin-manual/manual-assets/community/deepin-compressor/en_US/index.md

 ## Overview

-Archive Manager is a user-friendly and easy-to-use compressing and decompressing software, supporting multiple compressing formats such as 7z, jar, tar, tar.bz2, tar.gz, tar.lz, tar.lzma, tar.lzo, tar.Z, zip as well as encrypted compressing settings.
+Archive Manager is a user-friendly and easy-to-use compressing and decompressing software, supporting multiple compressing formats such as 7z, jar, tar, tar.bz2, tar.gz, tar.lz, tar.lzma, tar.lzo, tar.xz, tar.Z, tar.7z, zip and so on as well as encrypted compressing settings.

 ![1|main](jpg/main.png)